pfdubois/BridgeBidding/source/Preliminaries.rst

 More recently I have taken lessons from Marc Smith, and the purchased the video lessons of Marty Bergen, Rob Barrington and Gavin Wolpert.
 I am definitely a
 #Gavinista.
-Barrington and Wolpert have five years of free once-a-week lessons on
+Barrington and Wolpert have five years of free Wednesday morning lessons on
-YouTube.
+YouTube as well as their commercial lessons.

 Bridge has three big topics: bidding, declarer play, and defense.
-An expert friend who has read my bidding notes commented that the defensive part of your notes ought to be as big as the bidding section.
+An expert friend who has read my notes commented that the defensive part of your notes ought to be as big as the bidding section.
 Indeed, your side is on defense half of the time.
 Few of us measure up -- for some reason, learning another convention that comes up twice a year is more compelling than the